The Master of Divinity (MDiv) is an academic and professional degree program designed to prepare and equip women and men for ordained parish ministry.

 - Course Work: Completion of 27 three-credit courses and 3 one-credit courses (84 credits).
 Further, one Program Orientation session and two Boundaries Workshops.

-- Internship: A 16-20 month internship in a parish is required after completion of two years of classes (full time).
+- Internship: A 10-12 month internship (full time) in a parish is required after completion of two years of classes.

 - CPE/PCE: MDiv students are required to complete one unit of Clinical Pastoral Education (CPE) or Pastoral Counselling Education (PCE).
 The CPE/PCE are not offered by the Seminary; students must arrange to take them through other qualified institutions.
 Visit: Canadian Association for Spiritual Care